PraveenKumar-Rajendran/CarND-LaneLines-P1/README.md

  </table>

-### 2. Identify potential shortcomings with your current pipeline
+### 2.Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the region of lane shifted significantly which could ultimately lead to the failure of the pipeline.

-Another shortcoming could be ...
+Another shortcoming could be hardcoding of too many parameters according to the given conditions in the image or the video stream, which cannot adapt videos taken in different conditions.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to considering the curvy roads and making the pipeline robust so that it performs fairly in straight as well as curvy roads.

-Another potential improvement could be to ...
+Another potential improvement could be to adjusting region of interest according to the current position the vehicle is in by making use of HD Maps and Sensor fusion algorithms.